Instant Pot Spaghetti is easy, one pot and ready in 30 minutes! Brown the meat, add uncooked pasta, sauce and voila!

 Instant pot spaghetti on plate with fork and garnished with parsley.

-Instant Pot spaghetti recipe with meat sauce is a go-to meal on a busy weeknight.
-It’s budget-friendly, comforting, and an easy dinner recipe!
+Instant Pot spaghetti with meat sauce is a go-to meal on a busy weeknight.
+Like our one pot spaghetti, it’s budget-friendly, comforting, and an easy dinner recipe!

 We’re not trying to replicate an authentic Italian pasta dish because we all know any true Italian recipe requires old-fashioned time and effort.

-What we are trying to do is give the essence of Italian-inspired flavors a modern twist with the magic of the Instant Pot!
+What we are trying to do with spaghetti in Instant Pot recipe is give the essence of Italian-inspired flavors a modern twist with the magic of the Instant Pot!

-Familiar mouth watering taste is just one reason you will love this pasta that can be enjoyed year round!
+Familiar mouth watering taste is just one reason you will love Instant Pot spaghetti that can be enjoyed year round!

-• Family favorite: Kids and adults alike will love this dish.
+• Family favorite: Kids and adults alike will love this pasta dish.

 • It’s quick and easy: 10 minute cook time plus more hands off than any other method, even my slow cooker crockpot chicken spaghetti!